Lauren O'Connell (scientist): Research

-O'Connell joined the faculty at Stanford University in 2017.
 Her research considers genetic and environmental contributions to the behavior of poison frogs.
 O'Connell noted that maternal behavior has only evolved once in mammals, and wanted to identify whether there were different ways to build a maternal brain.
 She identified that mother frogs transfer their poisons to their offspring in an effort to provide some chemical defences to their young tadpoles.